softdevlife/contributed_articles/Poems/thinkbeforeyoudo.md

 Most of the blessed people left for that department to share the great world of god because it was the duty to do so and now I am all left alone to see its misery
 A department that was ranked the same as others is now at its pity compared to other departments that followed the right divinity
 Oh might you!
-Who teached those children to become only man, but no heroes!?
+Who taught those children to become only man, but no heroes!?
 For there is many man who can be conceit and arrogant, but few heroes who care the collective level of the world!
 For the people who are just man, but no heroes, I tell you: god gave you the opportunity to act rightly and you may never meet the same fate again to own such power
 How everlasting your kingdom will last is between you transcending to be a hero or still keeping the arrogance and conceit of a man